NSF Research Experiences for Undergraduates Program

 Making Augmented and Virtual Reality Accessible

-This NSF Research Experiences for Undergraduates program brought students to the (virtual) campuses of Cornell Tech and Columbia University in NYC to participate in projects that make XR more accessible to people with disabilities.
+This REU Site brings 8 students per year to the campuses of Cornell Tech and Columbia University in NYC to participate in projects that make XR more accessible to people with disabilities.

 About the Program